 During periods when domestic defence expenditure was being cut, as in the late 1960s and early 1970s, the weapons exported were sometimes better than those deployed with the country's own armed forces.
 However, the vigorous export policy during this period did lead to a partial recovery of market share.
 This market share was held and even increased at some points in the 1970s and 1980s, mainly as a result of exports to the developing world.
-In the period 1973-76, for example, 76 per cent of British arms exports (deliveries) were to developing countries, and this had risen to nearly 82 per cent by 1981-84.3 An even more aggressive approach to arms sales under the government of Prime Minister Margaret Thatcher in the 1980s entrenched the UK's position as a leading second-tier arms exporter and enabled the UK to continue to improve its share of a declining market in the 1990s.
+In the period developing countries, and this had risen to nearly 82 per cent by 1981-84.3 An even more aggressive approach to arms sales under the government of Prime Minister Margaret Thatcher in the 1980s entrenched the UK's position as a leading second-tier arms exporter and enabled the UK to continue to improve its share of a declining market in the 1990s.
 However, as discussed later, this improvement was almost totally dependent on one deal-the Al Yamamah contract with Saudi Arabia.